TRAVEL SECRETS BY PATTY

 It will be an adventure and truly a trip of a lifetime.

-I already have 20 going and can only take 4 more don't delay!
+I already have 20 going and can only take a few more don't delay!

 DAY 01